Gills Double Ton Helps India Survive Bracewell Blitz - UrduPoint

 Earlier, the 23-year-old Gill helped India post a formidable total of 349-8 after an innings spanning 149 balls and featuring 19 fours and nine sixes.

-India skipper Rohit Sharma was the first man out for 34 and Virat Kohli soon followed for just eight after he was bowled by Santner.
+Rohit was the first man out for 34 and Virat Kohli soon followed for just eight after he was bowled by Santner.